A place to discover, renew and rejoice

 * * *

 It’s 6:45 a.m., and I’m Christmas-morning-awake having finally adjusted to the British time zone.
-The south-facing room is already blazing signaling toasty start to my last full day in England.
-Everyone loves the weather, but in the same breathe complains about how “close” it is making it hard for some to breathe.
+The south-facing room is already blazing, signaling a toasty start to my last full day in England.
+Everyone loves the weather, but in the same breathe gripes about how “close” it is making it hard for some to breathe.
 The humidly level is real, but nothing compared to New York where I’m headed.

-My tiny carry-on suitcase is jammed with uniform black, white, tan and navy blue clothes and shoes, an olive Bismark T-shirt, toiletries, odds and ends, British candy, a new book about vanlife, my aging laptop, and a couple of trinkets for the grandkids.
+My itty bitty carry-on suitcase is jammed with uniform black, white, tan and navy blue clothes and shoes, an olive Bismark T-shirt, toiletries, odds and ends, British candy, a new book about vanlife, my aging laptop, and a couple of trinkets for the grandkids.

-I bought two souvenirs for myself on this trip: An orange scarf I bought from wares stand at Walton Park, and a small make-up bag with a sardine and two daffodils on it.
-I bought a book to read on my continued travels, which I’ll donate to the Cambria Library once I’ve read it.
+I bought two souvenirs for myself: An orange scarf I picked up from a wares stand at Walton Park, and a modest make-up bag with a sardine and two daffodils brightly printed on both sides.
+The vanlife book, once read, will be donated to the Cambria Library.

 Goodbye dear Britain.
 Until we meet again.